JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 ## JuliaHub

 [JuliaHub](https://juliahub.com/ui/Home) provides an [overview on registered Julia packages](https://https://juliahub.com/ui/Packages).
-It tries to build package documentation on it's own, if this fails, a stripped down version of the documentation is generated which just consists of the README and the docstrings of the package.
+It tries to build package documentation on its own, and if this fails, a stripped down version of the documentation is generated which just consists of the README and the docstrings of the package.
 In order to point JuliaHub to the documentation already hosted e.g. on the `gh-pages` branch of the package repository, it is possible to register the link to the hosted documentation with